 Anyone who prefers to use technical analysis over fundamental analysis needs to be able to establish the support and resistance levels of a specific currency pair.
-However, as we saw before on a previous post about pivot points, (See: using a pivot points strategy) it can be difficult to establish accurate pivot points.
+However, as we saw before in a previous post about pivot points, (See: using a pivot points strategy) it can be difficult to establish accurate pivot points.

-The problem will be that every trader will come up with their own pivot points based on their interpretation of real-time Forex charts.
-The figures will vary depending on timeline, understanding of markets, etc., but the Fibonacci retracement can overcome most of these shortfalls.
+The problem will be that every trader will come up with pivot points based on their interpretation of real-time Forex charts.
+The figures will vary depending on the timeline, understanding of markets, etc., but the Fibonacci retracement can overcome most of these shortfalls.
 We’ve seen how easy creating a Fibonacci retracement is already, which leaves only little room for discrepancy.

 About timelines, the same retracement can work in various timelines without having to make any changes.

 In the above screenshot of a chart, the Fibonacci retracement has been drawn on the H1 chart from the 19th of January 2016 to the 24th of January 2016.
-Below, the same retracement still holds fast despite switching to a H4 chart, and the indicated pivot points are still strong.
+Below, the same retracement still holds fast despite switching to an H4 chart, and the indicated pivot points are still strong.

 Therefore, the Fibonacci retracement indicator is a much more effective tool for indicating the potential support and resistance levels of a market.
 Its ease and universality will also provide an added benefit which we’ll see in the final section below.